Feel Something (Illenium, Excision and I Prevail song)

-"Feel Something" is a single by American DJ Illenium, Canadian producer Excision and American metalcore band I Prevail.
+"Feel Something" is a single by the American DJ Illenium, the Canadian producer Excision and the American rock band I Prevail.
 It was released on April 3, 2020 via Astralwerks.

 Background

 In July 2019, Illenium and Excision were working on a then-untitled single in the studio, and then in September of the same year they debuted "Feel Something" during a back-to-back set at Lost Lands.

 Composition

 EDM said that the song "incorporates both artists' soft and heavy sides".

 Lyric video

 The lyric video was published on April 3, 2020, and featured Illenium as a phoenix and Excision as a dinosaur.